PPO Dental Plans

 In 2012, the average PPO dental provider had contracts with 8.4 PPO networks, compared with less than 6 networks each in 2008.
 Also, today the number of unique dentists in the average PPO network is over 72,000

 Moreover, the average number of PPO provider access points (locations where a network dentist practices) has also increased, and market penetration (the number of network dentists compared to the total number of dentists available) has grown as well.

 Is PPO dental insurance right for you?

-Clearly, a lot of consumers and dentists love their PPO networks.
+Many consumers and dentists love their PPO networks.
 But is a dental PPO right for you?
 If you’re interested in participating in a PPO dental plan, here are a few things you should consider.
-First, choosing a PPO means you have the opportunity to reduce out-of-pocket costs by using an in-network provider.

 Choosing a PPO dental plan means you have the opportunity to reduce out-of-pocket costs by using an in-network dental care provider.
 If you already have a dentist that is not in the plan network, determine whether the higher out of pocket costs are substantial enough to entice you to change your dentist.
 Some (not all) PPO dental plan providers allow patients the freedom to select an out-of-network dentist.
 However, patients who select an out-of-network dentist also have higher out of pocket costs